hscstudio/angular1-yii2/documentation/02-preparation.md

 ### Get CSS Bootstrap

 Download a library from [http://getbootstrap.com/](http://getbootstrap.com/) and extract it to `assets` directory like the following:

 ```
 assets
-    twitter-bootstrap
+    bootstrap
         js
         css
         font